PECOS-packages/PECOS/design/instr-program-mvp.md

 - generated Guppy compiles and its QIS trace matches the direct route under the equivalence scheduling context;
 - two same-geometry patches retain distinct instance identities;
+- syndrome extraction preserves each `CodeBlockInstanceId` while producing a new `ValueId`;
+- a temporary ancilla has a `ProtocolWireId` and bounded lifetime but is not a persistent patch value or preassigned target resource;
+- one candidate's structured support failure reports a machine-readable reason and actionable explanation;
+- serialization round-trips definition, implementation, call, block, value, code-element, protocol-wire, and measurement identities;
+- a backend may legally reorder independent operations only when it preserves the protocol partial order and semantic ledgers;
 - the PRs implementing the MVP do not add any deferred public abstraction.

 After these criteria pass, the companion architecture determines which feature